SkylerLiu27/directiveURL/redirectURL/README.md

-RedirectApp directiveURL.zip contains the whole project.
+*RedirectApp directiveURL.zip contains the whole project.

 This project was generated with Angular CLI version 7.3.0.

-Installing the whole project
+*Installing the whole project

-Run npm install to install node_module file
+Run 'npm install' to install node_module file

-Running project
+*Running project

-Run npm start to initialize and run the project Run port on "4200"
+Run 'npm start' to initialize and run the project Run port on "4200"

-Running unit tests
+*Running unit tests

-Run ng test to execute the unit tests via Karma.
+Run 'ng test' to execute the unit tests via Karma.

-complete
+*Completion
 Use LocalStorage to store the url and tinyUrl

 ues service to get and store data, use key, value pair to store (id : key; url : value)